shahdab-aalam-saifi/reactjs-playground/README.md

 layer.
 It’s a vice versa dependency that leads to performance issues in the update lifecycle.
 These three advantages show the benefits of using a unidirectional data flow over an bidirectional data flow.
 That’s why so many state management solutions thrive for the former one nowadays.

+## Redux Naming Conventions

+In Redux, you have a handful of different types of functions.
+You have action creators, selectors and reducers.
+It is always good to name them accordingly to their type.
+Other developers will have an easier time identifying the function type.
+Just following a naming convention for your functions, you can give yourself and others a valuable information about the function itself.

+- action creators: **do**Something
+- reducers: **apply**Something
+- selectors: **get**Something
+- sagas: **watch**Something, **handle**Something

+### Technical Folder Organization

+- app
+  - reducers
+  - actions creators
+  - selectors
+  - store
+  - constants
+  - components